 About the climate outlooks

-- Additional information on the likelihood of rainfall exceeding particular totals is also provided, as well as the rainfall totals that have a specific chance of occurring (e.g 75% chance of 100 mm).
+- Additional information on the likelihood of rainfall exceeding particular totals is also provided (e.g., the chance of receiving at least 10 mm), as well as the specific chances (e.g., rainfall totals that have a 75% chance being exceeded).
+These types of outlooks are particularly useful for the weekly to fortnightly timescale.

 Details: Rainfall scenarios

-- The climate outlooks are generated from the Australian Community Climate Earth-System Simulator–Seasonal (ACCESS-S), the Bureau's dynamical climate model.
+- The climate outlooks are generated from the Australian Community Climate Earth-System Simulator–Seasonal (ACCESS-S), the Bureau's dynamical (physics based) climate model.

 Details: Outlook model

 - While weather forecasts can tell you what the temperature will be tomorrow and how much rain to expect, climate outlooks cannot be this specific.
-This is because they are looking further ahead and the further we look ahead, the more small random changes can amplify into different weather patterns.
+This is because the further we look ahead, the more small, random changes can amplify into different weather patterns.
 However, longer-term forecasts of seasonal statistics, such as whether rainfall or temperature will generally be above or below median, are possible to accurately predict.
+Recent advances in modelling and computing power have allowed us to look at shorter timescales, making possible accurate predictions for sub-monthly timescales.

 Details: Past accuracy

 - Probability-based outlooks are designed to be used as one of several planning tools within risk management and decision-making.
-The greatest benefits of using Bureau climate outlooks will accrue from long-term use, for example over a 10-year period.
+The greatest benefits of using Bureau climate outlooks will accrue from use over a number of seasons or years.

 Read our blog: What to expect from the climate when the outlooks are neutral

-- 1 Median is a measure of what is considered typical rainfall or temperature for a specific location - similar to mean or average.
-Due to the high variability of rainfall, and the fact that in some locations, one very wet year can substantially change the overall average, using the median (the middle number when you rank past rainfall or temperature from lowest to highest) is the best representation of typical rainfall.
+- 1 Median is a measure of what is considered typical rainfall or temperature for a specific location; similar to mean.
+The median is the value that lies in the middle of a set of past values when they are ranked from lowest to highest.
+Due to the high variability of rainfall, and that in some locations just one or two extremely wet years can substantially change the overall average, using the median is the best representation of typical rainfall that would be expected.

 Outlook update schedule